 Located near the confluence of several waterways, the Newberry Library sits on land that intersects with the aboriginal homelands of several tribal nations: the Council of the Three Fires: the Potawatomi, Odawa, and Ojibwe Nations; the Illinois Confederacy: the Peoria and Kaskaskia Nations; and the Myaamia, Wea, Thakiwaki, and Meskwaki Nations.
 The Ho-Chunk, Menominee, Kiikaapoi, and Mascouten Nations also call the region of northeast Illinois home.
 Indigenous people continue to live in this area and celebrate their traditional teachings and lifeways.
 Today, Chicago is home to one of the largest urban Indigenous communities in the United States, and this land remains an important place for Indigenous peoples.
-As a Chicago institution, it is our responsibility to acknowledge this historical context and build reciprocal relationships with the tribal nations on whose lands we are situated.
+As a Chicago institution, it is the Newberry’s responsibility to acknowledge this historical context and build reciprocal relationships with the tribal nations on whose lands we are situated.

 The Newberry has a long history of partnering with tribal communities to promote Indigenous studies from an Indigenous perspective.
 The library remains committed to continuing that legacy by educating its users about the history of dispossession and settler colonialism.
 Today, these terms are used by scholars and others to describe attempts to take over Indigenous land and eliminate Indigenous peoples, nations, cultures, and languages by replacing them with a new settler population.

 The Newberry’s holdings include extensive print and archival collections of materials on Indigenous culture and history, much of it collected in the early twentieth century by Edward E. Ayer (1841–1927), a Newberry trustee.
 This material serves as a useful resource for research on tribal histories, Indigenous languages, and cultural revitalization.
 The Newberry’s collection, however, also is tied to the history of dispossession and settler colonialism in the United States, as explained below.